lubieniebieski/lubieniebieski.github.com/content/posts/2021/03/workspace-2021/index.md

 ---

 That's it!
-If you have any questions --- reach out to me on Twitter [@lubieniebieski][20]!
+If you have any questions --- reach out to me on Mastodon [@lubieniebieski@social.lol][20]!

 [1]: {{< relref "workspace-2020" >}}
 [2]: https://www.cnet.com/reviews/apple-MacBook-pro-16-inch-2019-review/